zzm634/typeorm-no-arp/README.md

 Quick start works only if you are using TypeORM in a NodeJS application.
 If you are using other platforms, proceed to the [step-by-step guide](#step-by-step-guide).

-To create a new project using CLI, run the follwing command:
+To create a new project using CLI, run the following command:

 ```shell
 npx typeorm init --name MyProject --database postgres